DjangoGirls/tutorial/deploy/README.md

 ## Runtime.txt

 We need to tell Heroku which Python version we want to use.
-This is simply done by creating a `runtime.txt` and puttin the following text inside:
+This is simply done by creating a `runtime.txt` and putting the following text inside:

     python-3.4.1

 ## mysite/settings.py

 Another thing we need to do is modify our website's `settings.py` file.
-Open `mysite/mysite/settings.py` in your editor and add the following lines:
+Open `mysite/mysite/settings.py` in your editor and add the following lines at the end of the file:

     import dj_database_url
     DATABASES['default'] =  dj_database_url.config()